mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 /usr/bin/mongod
 ```

 So this is a lot of stuff.

-Specifically in this lesson, we're going to cover mongostat, mongodump, mongorestore, mongoexport, and mongoimport.

-mongostat is a utility designed to give quick statistics on a running mongod or mongos process.

-All right, so I'm just going to launch an example mongod, here, on port 30000, and I'm going to fork the process so I can still use this terminal window.
+Specifically in this lesson, we're going to cover *mongostat, mongodump, mongorestore, mongoexport, and mongoimport*. *mongostat* is a utility designed to give quick statistics on a running *mongod or mongos* process.
+All right, so I'm just going to launch an example *mongod*, here, on *port 30000*, and I'm going to *fork* the process so I can still use this terminal window.

-In order to connect to this mongod and get Mongo stats from it, I have to specify the port in the mongostat call.

-And here I've specified my port.

-And if I enter this command, it's going to return Mongo stats to me every second-- indefinitely, because I haven't specified when I want it to stop or how often to report.
+In order to connect to this *mongod and get Mongo stats* from it, I have to specify the *port in the mongostat call*.
+And here I've specified my *port*.
+And if I enter this command, it's going to return *Mongo stats* to me every second-- indefinitely, because I haven't specified when I want it to stop or how often to report.
 So I'm just going to cancel this so we can take a look at the output.

 These first six fields represent the number of specific operations per second-- such as inserts, deletes, and just overall commands.